kivy/kivy/doc/sources/gsoc.rst

 * Buildozer:
     - Mentors: Gabriel Pettier, Akshay Arora, Alexander Taylor
-    - Requirements: Acces to linux, Windows, OsX, ios, android.
+    - Requirements: Access to linux, Windows, OS X, iOS, Android.
     - Task level: Intermediate

   Needs support for generating RPM, DEB, DMG, and EXE files.
-This, however, might not be enough in itself for a GSoC project.
+This might not be enough in itself for a GSoC project.
 It would have to be joined together with some other work.

 * SDL2 Backends:
-    - Mentors: Akshay Arora, Jacob Kovac, Mthieu Virbel
+    - Mentors: Akshay Arora, Jacob Kovac, Mathieu Virbel
-    - Requirements: Acces to linux, Windows, OsX, ios, android.
+    - Requirements: Access to Linux, Windows, OS X, iOS, Android.
-    - Task level: Intermediate/Advnced
+    - Task level: Intermediate/Advanced

   SDL2 providers for Kivy, including porting the mobile toolchains to SDL2.
 Part of the work is already done, so please contact the